coderefinery/mma/_episodes/04-pybind11.md

 #endif //SOUNDEX_H
 ```

-The source code implements the [Soundex algorithm](https://en.wikipedia.org/wiki/Soundex) which according to Wikipedia maps a name or word to its' first letter
+The [Soundex algorithm](https://en.wikipedia.org/wiki/Soundex), according to Wikipedia, maps a name or word to its' first letter
 followed by three numerical digits.
 Outlined the algorithm goes like:
  1. Retain the first letter of the name and drop all other occurrences of a,e,i,o,u,y,h,w
  2. Replace consonants with digits as follows (after the first letter)